 “I’d take the kids in strollers on the el to Brighton Beach station,” she says.
 Her kids have kids of their own now, and she has a house in South Seaside Park, the last town before the park entrance.
 She had brought her beach chair and a book to her spot on three of the last four days.
 “If you love the beach, you find a way.”

-The swimming beach, which will be open for swimming on July 1, has lifeguards, two bathhouse pavilions and concessions, but in the rest of the park, you’re mostly on your own.
+The swimming beach has lifeguards, two bathhouse pavilions and concessions, but in the rest of the park, you’re mostly on your own.
 (There are only six restrooms apart from the beach area.)
 Surfers and sailboarders are welcome at the south end of the beach area.
 Leashed dogs are welcome in most of the park, but not at the swimming beach in the high season.
-In season, the park is open until 8 pm daily, but swimming is prohibited after 6.
+In season, the park is open until 8 pm daily, but swimming is prohibited after 6 pm.

 About a mile south of the beach on the Barnegat Bay side is the water entrance to the park at Tice’s Shoal, where hundreds of boats anchor in the shallow water in the high season.
 Some boaters wade to shore and take Fisherman’s Walkway across to the beach on the ocean side; others stay for the floating party.